Russlyman/thought/README.md

 ### Wireframes

+#### Font
+The font I chose was Inter.
+I decided to use only one font for this project because I felt that I could create enough variations using different sizes and weights to instil a hierarchy.
+Inter seemed a particularly compelling choice because of its nature as a sans-serif font; I felt this was particularly important because it’s easily legible for those who have vision problems or dyslexia as mental health can affect anyone.
+I also feel that Inter is a very neutral font and doesn’t have an overbearing personality which makes it very appropriate for this context as the font is solely being used as a vehicle to transfer information and mental health.

 Include wireframes for key sections of your website.
 Briefly describe the design choices, including layout, colour schemes, and fonts.
 **Guidance:** Start this section during Phase 1: Ideation & Initial Setup and update it throughout Phase 2 and Phase 3.
 Include digital wireframes created in Phase 1.
 Document the reasoning behind your layout choices, colour schemes, and font selections.